riosengineer/Bicepify/bicep-examples/existing/README.md

 - Resource Group
 - Log Analytics Workspace

-Both of these resources are likely to already existing in your Azure environment.
-If you're deploying a new resource you may want to put this into an existing resource group, using an existing log analytics workspace that is centralised for all metrics to ingest into.
+Both of these resources are likely to already be deployed in your Azure environment.
+If you're creating a new resource you may want to put this into an existing resource group, using an existing log analytics workspace that is centralised for all metrics to ingest into.
 In this example within the `main.bicep` file:

-We are defining the existing resources to be used in a newly deploy Storage Account.
+We are defining the existing resources to be used in a newly deployed Storage Account.

 ```javascript
 module storageAccount 'br/public:avm/res/storage/storage-account:0.8.3' = {